das-peter/drupal-google_store_locator/README.txt

 Version: 7.x-1.x
 *******************************************************************************

-DESCRIPTION:
+OVERVIEW:
 This project uses Google's Store Locator Utility Library and Google Maps to create a 'Store Locator' page that your site visitors can use to find and get directions to one of your physical stores.
 It was born out of a need for a simple to install and easy to use locator feature for Drupal 7.
+This module is different from other 'locator' type modules (e.g. OpenLayers Locator) in that it doesn't require you to have any knowledge of it's dependant modules, and since it's focused on

 *******************************************************************************